Where the Wild Things Are (film)

 Where the Wild Things Are is a 2009 fantasy adventure drama film directed by Spike Jonze, who co-wrote the screenplay with Dave Eggers.
-Based on Maurice Sendak's 1963 children's book of the same name, it combines live-action, performers in costumes, animatronics, and computer-generated imagery (CGI).
+Based on Maurice Sendak's 1963 children's book, it combines live-action, performers in costumes, animatronics, and computer-generated imagery (CGI).
 The film stars Max Records, Catherine Keener, and Mark Ruffalo, and the voices of Lauren Ambrose, Chris Cooper, James Gandolfini, Catherine O'Hara, and Forest Whitaker.
-The film centres on a young boy named Max who sails away to an island inhabited by creatures known as the "Wild Things", who declare Max to be a king.
+The film centres on a young boy named Max who sails away to an island inhabited by creatures known as the "Wild Things", who declare him king.

 In the early 1980s, The Walt Disney Company considered adapting the book with a blend of traditionally animated characters and computer-generated environments, but development did not go past a test film to see how the animation hybridisation would result.
 In 1999, Universal Studios acquired rights to the book's adaptation and initially attempted to develop a computer-animated adaptation with Disney animator Eric Goldberg, but the CGI concept was replaced with a live-action one in 2003, Goldberg was dropped for Jonze, and work on the film was transferred to Warner Bros.
 Pictures.
 The film was produced by Jeph Loeb, Gary Goetzman, Sendak, John B. Carls, and Vincent Landay, and made with an estimated budget of $100 million.
 Where the Wild Things Are was a joint production between Australia, Germany, and the United States, and was filmed principally in Melbourne.

-Where the Wild Things Are was released on 16 October 2009, in the United States, on 3 December in Australia, and on 17 December in Germany.
-Despite concerns from within Warner Bros. and news outlets leading up to release over whether or not Jonze's approach to the film was suitable for children, the film was met with positive reviews and appeared on many year-end top ten lists.
-However, the film was a financial failure, grossing just $100 million against an equal production budget.
-The film was released on DVD and Blu-ray on 2 March 2010.
+Where the Wild Things Are was released on 16 October 2009 in the United States, on 3 December in Australia, and on 17 December in Germany.
+The film grossed $100 million against an equal production budget and received positive reviews from critics, though significant concerns were raised over whether or not it was suitable for young audiences.